Axway/elasticsearch-docker-beat/README.md

 ```
 make create-image-test
 ```
-it creates the image `axway/elasticsearch-docker-beat:test` loccaly which can be used locally to test code updates.
+it creates the image `axway/elasticsearch-docker-beat:test` locally which can be used locally to test code updates.

 Available tags are: latest, 0.0.2, 0.0.3